How to write the product manager resume

 Searching for jobs is intense, stressful, and emotional.
 For those seeking to break into product management, it can feel like your energy is behind too many arrows, because the field is broad and competitive.
 This can be discouraging, but don't worry — it's normal.
 With focus, strategy, and commitment you'll get that dream job.

-Let's take the first piece of the journey, the PM resume.
+Let's take the first piece of the journey, the product manager resume.
 By breaking down the resume process, you'll understand how to sell your best self and discover a wider funnel of PM opportunities.

-- The purpose and audience of the PM resume
+- The purpose and audience of the product manager resume

 - Tips for writing and designing a resume